duncan-ship-it/sta20010/assignment1/assignment1.md

  $ Rating_Co2  : int  6 4 4 5 5 5 6 5 5 5 ...
  $ Smog_Rating : int  3 3 3 3 6 6 7 3 3 3 ...
  ```
 The above dataset is an extract of fuel consumption ratings and carbon dioxide emissions of various light-duty vehicles sold in Canada.
-The effects of the model of the light-duty vehicle sold in Canada on overall fuel consumption varies by the transmission, fuel type, and the number of cylinders.
+A light-duty vehicle has a maximum gross weight of 4535kg.
+The effects of the vehicle model on overall fuel consumption varies by the transmission, fuel type, and the number of cylinders.

 There are 967 observations and 11 variables:

 - There are 7 numeric variables, namely Cylinders, City_Fuel, Hwy_Fuel, Comb_Fuel, Emission_co2, Rating_Co2, and Smog_Rating.
+  - Cylinders contains the number of pistons in the vehicle's engine.
+  - City_Fuel measures the fuel economy of the vehicle in cities in L/100km.
-Cylinders contains the number of pistons in the vehicle's engine.
-City_Fuel and Hwy_Fuel measure the fuel economy of vehicle in cities and on the highways in mpg.
-Comb_Fuel contains the average of City_Fuel and Hwy_Fuel.
-Emission_co2 contains the exhaust emissions in g/km, with Rating_Co2 rating this output on a scale of 1 to 10.
-Smog_Rating rates the amount of smog-causing pollution the exhaust produces on a scale of 1 to 10.
+  - Hwy_Fuel measures the fuel economy of the vehicle on highways in L/100km.
+  - Comb_Fuel contains the average of City_Fuel and Hwy_Fuel.
+  - Emission_co2 contains the exhaust emissions in g/km, with Rating_Co2 rating this output on a scale of 1 to 10.
+  - Smog_Rating rates the amount of smog-causing pollution the exhaust produces on a scale of 1 to 10.

 - There are 4 factor variables, namely Make (39 levels), Model (726 levels), Transmission (24 levels), and Fuel_type (4 levels).
-Make contains the name of the vehicle brand.
-Model contains the name of the vehicle.
-Transmission describes the gearbox, with A = automatic, AM = automated manual, AS = automatic with select shift, AV = continuously variable, and M = manual.
+  - Make contains the name of the vehicle brand.
+  - Model contains the name of the vehicle.
+  - Transmission describes the gearbox, with A = automatic, AM = automated manual, AS = automatic with select shift, AV = continuously variable, and M = manual.
 The ending number indicates how many gears the transmission has (3 to 10).
-Fuel_type contains 4 types of fuel, namely X = regular gasoline, Z = premium gasoline, D = diesel, and E = E85.
+  - Fuel_type contains 4 types of fuel, namely X = regular gasoline, Z = premium gasoline, D = diesel, and E = E85.

 ### 2. _Produce a frequency table for the variable “Fuel\_type” and discuss it._